aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 - [boto3](https://aws.amazon.com/sdk-for-python/)
 - [docker](https://www.docker.com/)

-Some basic knowledge of AWS accounts and services is helpful, though we try to walk you through the necessary pieces.
+Some basic knowledge of AWS accounts and services is helpful, but we will try to walk you through the necessary pieces.

 ## Creating the Test Account